 Civic Ledger’s marketplaces offer participants the ability to engage in the claiming of their civic entitlement such as land development approvals, the spending of their civic entitlement for example when used for camping and if permitted, the trading or licensing of their civic entitlement through a platform secured by blockchain technologies like Water Markets for example.

 The platform provides decision support tools, including artificial intelligence to monitor and regulate marketplaces of various kinds, supporting governments in their task of protecting consumers and keeping markets safe and viable.

 Blockchain-complete marketplaces process transactions according to the business rules, adjust the distributed ledger to update events and issue reports to stakeholders, including participants, government registers, regulators, all other interested parties.
 These reports update government registers with transaction details in near real time combating fraud, increasing efficiencies and reducing costs in government operations.

 Civic Ledger adopts a partnership approach with its customers to co-create solutions to real business problems and to guide them incrementally through their blockchain, smart contract and emerging technology journey.

 It is from our experience that we maintain that the best way to develop solutions to problems where emerging technology has advantages, is to use it in practice.
-By encouraging our customers not to get caught up in the immaturity of the technology, we have found that it is through experimentation which will likely lead to the discovery of new opportunities to design new business models and form alliances across industries, government and other jurisdictions.
+By encouraging our customers not to get caught up in the immaturity of the technology, we have found that it is through experimentation which will likely lead to the discovery of new opportunities to design new business models and form alliances for cooperation across industries, government and other jurisdictions.

 We deliver a phased and agile approach to software development and adheres to the standards set by the Australian Digital Transformation Agency.
 We are an approved registered technology seller on the Australian Government's procurement platform: the Digital Transformation Agency Marketplace.